OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-env/folders.md

 # GeoProcessor / Development Environment / Folders #

-GeoProcessor developer occurs in a folder structure that is consistent between software developers.
+It is recommended that GeoProcessor development occur in a folder structure that is consistent between software developers.
-This ensures that scripts used to perform development tasks work for all developers.
+This ensures that scripts used to perform development tasks work for all developers and developer documentation is accurate.

 * [Development Environment Folders](#development-environment-folders)
 * [Developer Preferences](#developer-preferences)